helloman37/xtreamcodes/README.md

 **File:** `admin/channels.php`

-- Add / edit / delete channels
+Add, edit, and delete channels.
-- Assign channels to categories
+Assign channels to categories.

-- Fields:
+Fields per channel:

 - Name
 - Category
 - Stream URL
 - Logo URL
-  - EPG ID (`tvg-id` from M3U)
+- EPG ID (tvg-id from M3U)
 - Active toggle

-- Shows:
+Each channel row shows the last known status (online, HTTP error codes, or other error text) and the last check time.

-  - Status (`online`, HTTP errors, etc.)
+Category manager lives in `admin/channels_categories.php`.

-  - Last check time
+You can:

-- Category manager (`admin/channels_categories.php`):
+- Add new categories
-  - Add categories
+- Delete existing categories

-  - Delete categories (channels are automatically set to `NULL` category)
+When a category is deleted, channels in that category are not removed; their category is set to `NULL` so they stay in the system.

 ---